sitamgithub-MSIT/align-anything-litserve/README.md

 ## Usage

 The project can be used to serve the Align-DS-V vision-language model using LitServe.
 It allows you to input an image and a question and then get the model's answer.
-It suggests potential uses in various visual question answering chat and reasoning tasks.
+It suggests potential uses in various visual question-answering chats and reasoning tasks.

 ## Contributing